btucker-MPCData/alpine-vim/README.md

 47. [drools](https://github.com/vim-scripts/drools.vim) Syntax highlighting for "Rules Set" files for the DROOLS Rules Engine, a.k.a, JBoss Rules: http://labs.jboss.com/jbossrules/

 *[.vimrc](https://github.com/JAremko/alpine-vim/blob/master/.vimrc)*

+###### **How to build/rebuild:**
+  - git submodules are employed to pull all of the plugins into the container.
+This enables the latest upstream versions of the plugins to be used.
+Before building update all of the submodules using `git submodule update --init --recursive`
+  - Alternatively run `./update_and_build.sh`

 ###### **Working with Golang:**
   - For the full Golang support you need to mount `/usr/lib/go`.
 For example, run [`jare/go-tools`](https://hub.docker.com/r/jare/go-tools/) in the detached mode `docker create -v /usr/lib/go --name vim-go-tools jare/go-tools /bin/true` and mount its volumes like this `docker run ...  --volumes-from vim-go-tools ... jare/vim-bundle` or add it to the alias `alias edit="docker run -ti --rm --volumes-from go-tools -v $(pwd):/home/developer/workspace jare/vim-bundle"`